This is an ongoing story and will be updated regularly

 More than 30 commercial and tribal casinos call Colorado home.
 Tribal properties, however, are not mandated to follow the order.

-The states two casinos, Mohegan Sun and Foxwoods Resort, have agreed to close for two weeks under a deal announced by Gov. Ned Lamont.
+The state’s two casinos, Mohegan Sun and Foxwoods Resort, both agreed to temporarily close in mid-March with hopes of reopening by April.

 - Delaware Park